edmondscommerce/doctrine-static-meta/docs/Embeddables.md

 Doctrine Static Meta has the concept of Embeddables which allow you to easily embed other objects into your Entities.

-An example of this is the [](./../src/Entity/Embeddable/Objects/Financial/MoneyEmbeddable.php)
+An example of this is the [MoneyEmbeddable](./../src/Entity/Embeddable/Objects/Financial/MoneyEmbeddable.php)

 The embeddable consists of a few pieces of code:

+## Anatomy

+Here is a run down of the anatomy of a DSM Embeddable:

-## 1. The Embeddable Object
+### 1. The Embeddable Object Itself

 This is the actual standalone object, an instance of which becomes a property of your Entity.